 If you have successfully installed MariaDB and checked to see if it’s running as a service via task manager (mysqld.exe) then you can proceed to installing the database.

 What are the minimum specifications to run RadioDJ on a PC?

-RadioDJ runs on standard PC hardware with at least 1000 MHz CPU and 512 MB RAM, but hopefully your system will have a bit more than that to ensure everything runs smoothly.
+RadioDJ isn’t resource intensive so will run on hardware with 1GHz CPU and 1GB RAM, but hopefully your system will have a bit more than that to ensure everything runs smoothly.

 Enter the details for your SQL server.

 - MySQL server = 127.0.0.1 or just localhost.

 - MySQL database = Usually this is just “radiodj”